MicrosoftDocs/xamarin-docs/docs/essentials/get-started.md

 ## Other Resources

-We recommend developers new to Xamarin visit [Getting Started with Xamarin Development](~/cross-platform/getting-started/index.md).
+We recommend developers new to Xamarin visit [getting started with Xamarin development](~/cross-platform/getting-started/index.md).

 Visit the [Xamarin.Essentials GitHub Repository](http://github.com/xamarin/Essentials) to see the current source code, what is coming next, run samples, and clone the repository.
 Community contributions are welcome!